 To help address many of these critical questions, we have put together a completely free mini-series of courses to dive into some of the most commonly asked questions and topics to take the next step in investing.

-If you’d like to get access to the free investor courses we are putting together on CrowdWise Academy, sign up at the link below or use the "Sign Up" link in the navigation menu.
+If you’d like to get access to the free investor courses at CrowdWise Academy, enroll here or click the “Sign Up” link in the navigation menu.

 This is Part 3 of a five-part series to provide a brief introduction to equity crowdfunding.

 - What is equity crowdfunding?
 (Part 1)

 - Top four reasons to invest in startups via equity crowdfunding (Part 2)

 - What Type of Company Should You Invest In?
 (Part 3)

 - Types of offerings and deal terms (Part 4)

 - How to get started investing in equity crowdfunding (Part 5)